 Due to rising costs, many small businesses find it challenging to offer traditional group health insurance to employees.
-Thankfully, quality alternatives such as health reimbursement arrangements (HRAs) exist.
+Thankfully, quality alternatives such as HRAs exist.

-An HRA enables you to offer a fixed, monthly allowance to your employees to cover qualifying medical expenses tax-free.
-This gives employees more freedom over their health benefits, and grants you more cost control than you would get with traditional group health insurance.
+An HRA enables you to reimburse employees for qualifying medical expenses tax-free.
+This gives employees more freedom over their health benefits and grants you more cost control than you would get with traditional group health insurance.

 Three of the most popular types of HRAs are the:

-- An excellent health benefits option for organizations of all sizes
+- Individual coverage HRA (ICHRA): An excellent health benefits option for organizations of all sizes

-- Pairs with your existing group health insurance policy to extend your benefits
+- Group coverage HRA (GCHRA): Also known as an integrated HRA, this supplemental benefit pairs with your existing group health insurance policy to extend your benefits

 If you want to empower your employees through your benefits package, employee stipends can help.
 With a stipend, you can offer your employees a monthly allowance for various expenses.